rmahdav/DevOps-Build-Milestone/Milestone1/README.md

 | Kunal Kulkarni | krkulkar | Jenkins automation
 | Rezvan Mahdavi Hezaveh  |  rmahdav |   checkbox.io post-build configuration

-To replicate - make sure to set appropriate environment variables on host machine Environment varibles are also required for the Jenkins server which are stored in templates/variables (not included in the repo for security purposes).
-These variables are added when setting up Jenkins build jobs and are used later during post-build actions.

-* To create a node for Jenkins - node mainDO.js
-* To setup jenkins on above node - ansible-playbook -i inventory setUpJenkins_playbook.yml -l main
-* To create iTrust2 build on Jenkins server - ansible-playbook -i inventory iTrust2.yml -l main
-* To create Checkbox build on Jenkins server - ansible-playbook -i inventory Checkbox.yml -l main
-  * Keys needed for Jenkins and VMs created in post-build actions are stored in a keys directory (not included for security purposes)

 ## Configuration Management Build Milestone

 ### Setting up Jenkins and its Configuration